 9 Mistakes to Avoid When You’re Facing Charges

 Have you been charged or accused of a crime?
-Call Brett Metcalf, Criminal Defense Attorney, P.A. right away.
+Call Metcalf Falls, Criminal Defense Attorneys, P.A. right away.
 Now is the time to do everything right.
 But without a lawyer, you’re more likely to make common yet serious mistakes.
 Brett Metcalf can help you immediately.
 You can get on the right track and build a strong defense.

 Here are Mistakes to Avoid When You’re Accused of a Crime